Our nation stands under attack … not from without, but from within. Both our politics and our culture have been corrupted.

 A Meaningful Right to Die

-There is a worldwide movement, with organizations in most developed countries, to foster the right of individuals to choose to die with dignity.
-But those efforts are limited to when they are either terminally ill or suffer from irreversible physical illness, intractable physical pain, or a combination of progressive physical disabilities.
+Those efforts are limited to directives in the eventuality that the individual is either terminally ill or suffers from irreversible physical illness, intractable physical pain, or a combination of progressive physical disabilities.
 Even in the Netherlands, which is one of the few countries to have enacted voluntary euthanasia, it is limited to those suffering from “hopeless and unbearable suffering,” which has been interpreted as meaning serious medical conditions combined with considerable pain.
+These directives are to be made when one is of sound mind when making this contemporaneous choice.

-The mission of the organizations working towards the acceptance of a right to die with dignity are thus far too narrow in my view.
+The mission of the organizations working towards the acceptance of a right to die with dignity are thus too narrow in my view.
 As a human being, one should have the right while still of sound mind to determine the timing of ones death if at some future point one is no longer left with anything resembling “quality of life,” and that should not be limited to the physical indicators typically espoused.
 One should be allowed the right to choose to die with dignity regardless whether the problems are physical or mental.

 Case in point ... my mother.
 When she was younger, which is to say in her 60s and 70s, she used to notice people who were suffering from dementia, looking blankly at the world, and say, “If I ever get like that, give me the black pill.”
 Meaning that she wanted to be helped to die.